 While we all have personal preferences that differ from one another, we recommend online guitar lessons based upon:

-The biggest competition that online guitar courses have are face-to-face guitar lessons, which is totally understandable because a lot of people assume that guitar teachers are going to be more experienced at guitar-playing than an actual online lesson instructor.
+The biggest competition that online guitar courses have is face-to-face guitar lessons, which is totally understandable because a lot of people assume that people that teach guitar are going to be more experienced at guitar-playing (whether that be acoustic guitar or electric guitar) than an actual online lesson instructor.

 Online guitar lessons offer students: